BassT23/Proxmox/README.md

 ToDo:
 =====
-- [x] make it workable for Cluster
 - [ ] implement extra updates for specific Containers
-- [ ] make installation more simple
 - [ ] Fix dpkg --configure -a on interactive mode

 Credits: